Manchester United sale: Extensions granted for Qatar's Sheikh Jassim and Sir Jim Ratcliffe’s INEOS

 The Glazer family have still not indicated how much they want for United, with even the most senior people involved not knowing the asking price.

-It is understood approaching eight bids were sent in to Raine on Wednesday night, but not all of them are to buy United outright.
+It is understood up to eight bids were sent in to Raine on Wednesday night but not all of them are to buy United outright.

 The Qataris believe they will have the best offer for the club, the fans and the community.

-The Raine Group and the Glazers will take around a week to evaluate the new bids.
+The Raine Group and the Glazers will take around a week to evaluate the new bids, although there is no new deadline for Sheikh Jassim and Sir Jim Ratcliffe to make their bids.

+Sheikh Jassim's bid team called Raine on Tuesday and asked for more time.
+Sir Jim Ratcliffe's bid team called Raine on Wednesday and asked for more time.
+Both requests were granted without a new deadline.

 Ratcliffe says he will not pay a "stupid" price for United but his interest in the club would be "purely in winning things", calling the club a "community asset".